 Research Veterinarian Salaries

 Veterinarians may be employed by biomedical or pharmaceutical research firms, developing and testing drugs, vaccines and antibiotics for both animals and humans.
-A 2015 U.S. Bureau of Labor Statistics survey reported annual mean salaries for veterinarians employed by scientific research and development services was $128,530.
+A May 2018, the U.S. Bureau of Labor Statistics survey reported annual mean salaries for veterinarians employed by scientific research and development services was $111,620.

 Teaching Veterinarian Salaries

 The salaries for veterinarians vary, depending on their job.
-The average wage for an animal doctor in 2015 was $99,000.
-Animal doctors working for federal government services make an average of $88,220 per year, research veterinarians make around $128,530 annually, and veterinarians who teach earn approximately $87,510 a year.
+Animal doctors working for state government make an average of $86,900 per year, federal executive branch make around $91,730 annually, and other personal services earn approximately $81,490 a year.